 Insulation and Fit

 Boot insulation is measured in grams (G).
 The more grams, the thicker the insulation.
 Insulation thickness usually varies from 200G to 1000G.
 The lower levels of insulation work in most winter conditions in southern Indiana, especially if you are moving around a lot.
 The more time you spend standing around in the snow and cold, the thicker the insulation you will need.
-1000G insulation is for subzero temperatures, which are rarely a problem here.
+1000G insulation is for subzero temperatures.

 Boot insulation can be permanently attached to the inside of the boot or it can be part of a removable insert.
 When insulation is removable, it can be cleaned and/or replaced if needed.
 It can have more “loft” or fluff, when not stitched down, so it can contain more pockets of air to hold in heat.
 Removable insulation is also much easier to dry.